 VPNs are legal in Romania, and this country is away from the 5/9/14-Eyes Alliance.
 Since it's a member of the European Union, it does protect the privacy of its citizens up to some point.
 The same applies to businesses operating in this country, such as CyberGhost VPN.

 CyberGhost was founded by Robert Knapp, who is a tech entrepreneur coming from Germany.
 The company was headquartered in Romania from the start, and it's still operating from there.
 However, Knapp sold his company in 2017 to Israeli investors, a company named Crossrider.
 Then, in 2018, that company changed its name to Kape Technologies.

 You should also know that ZenMate VPN, a popular VPN coming from Germany, was acquired by Kape Technologies back in October 2018.
-Then, this company also announced its plans to acquire Private Internet Access became part of Kape in early 2020.
+Then, Private Internet Access became part of Kape in early 2020.
 And most recently, ExpressVPN joined as well.
 That means all those VPNs are 100% owned by Kape Technologies at the moment, even though they operate independently.